-Perceived Partner Virtues.
-Perceived partner virtues were again measured as in previous studies (Hawkins, et al, 2007; α = .90).
-Participants rated their partners on a 7-point scale that ranged from 1=Almost never to 7=Almost always.
+Perceived partner virtues.
+Perceived partner virtues were again measured as in previous studies (Hawkins et al., 2007; $\alpha = .90$).
+Participants rated their partners on a 7-point scale that ranged from $1 = almost\ never$ to $7 = almost\ always$.

-Problem solving efficacy.
-Problem-solving efficacy was measured using the 4item scale used in Studies 1 and 2 (α = .77).
-Participants rated themselves on a 5-point that ranged from 1=Not at all true to 5=Completely true.
+Problem-solving efficacy.
+Problem-solving efficacy was measured using the four-item scale used in Studies 1 and 2 ($\alpha = .77$).
+Participants rated themselves on a 5-point that ranged from 1 = not at all true to 5 = completely true.

-Perceived problem solving efficacy of partner.
-Perceived problem-solving efficacy of partner was measured using the 4-item scale used in Studies 1 and 2 (α = .77).
-Participants rated themselves on a 5-point that ranged from 1=Not at all true to 5=Completely true.
+Perceived problem-solving efficacy of partner.
+Perceived problem-solving efficacy of partner was measured using the four-item scale used in Studies 1 and 2 ($\alpha = .77$).
+Participants rated themselves on a 5-point that ranged from 1 = not at all true to 5 = completely true.

 Support seeking.
-Support seeking behavior was measured four weeks apart using a 16-item (e.g., "My friend is a person I can count on for advice"; "I make an effort to stay in contact with my study partner.") modified version of the Attachment Features and Functions Scale (Tancredy & Fraley, 2006; α =.97 and .98 at Time 1 and Time 2, respectively).
+Support seeking behavior was measured 4 weeks apart using a 16-item (e.g., "My friend is a person I can count on for advice"; "I make an effort to stay in contact with my study partner") modified version of the Attachment Features and Functions Scale (Tancredy & Fraley, 2006; α s = .97 and .98 at Times 1 and 2, respectively).

 Relationship satisfaction.
-Relationship satisfaction was assessed using the 8item relationship satisfaction subscale from the Investment Model Scale (Rusbult, Martz, & Agnew, 1998) measure of relationship satisfaction with optimized psychometric properties.
-A sample item was: "In general how satisfied are you with your relationship" (Answered on a 7 point scale ranging from "not at all" to "extremely"; higher scores indicate more satisfaction; Time 1 α = .76, Time 2 α = .85).
+Relationship satisfaction was assessed using the eight-item relationship satisfaction subscale from the Investment Model Scale (Rusbult, Martz, & Agnew, 1998) measure of relationship satisfaction with optimized psychometric properties.
+A sample item was "In general how satisfied are you with your relationship"

+(answered on a 7-point scale ranging from not at all to extremely; higher scores indicate more satisfaction; Time 1, $\alpha = .76$; Time 2, $\alpha = .85$).

-Results and Discussion
+Results and discussion